seebigs/dollar-js/README.md

 ```

 ## How Much Faster Are We Talking?
-We clock ourselves at over **9x faster** on average across various operations!
+In the current build, we clock ourselves at over **7x faster** on average across various operations!

 See for yourself
 ```